buraglio/resume/Nick-Buraglio-Resume.md

 #### Architecture Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) - 2013 - Present

-- Member of a distributed team responsible for all aspects of an international high performance network connecting all US Department of Energy sites and other research and education networks

-- Member of the planning and architecture team responsible for strategy and architecture for an international high performance network
+- Member of the planning and architecture team responsible for strategy and architecture for an international high performance network.
+Responsibilities include:

-- Provide prototyping, support, assessment, and expertise for new and disruptive technologies
+* Provide prototyping, support, assessment, and expertise for new and disruptive technologies

-- Act as security strategist for internal and externally facing services
+* Act as security strategist for internal and externally facing services

-- Guide framework and policy on change management process
+* Guide framework and policy on change management process

-- Present to community as a subject-matter expert on various topics including but not limited to IPv6, performance analytics, Segment Routing, and open perimeter security architectures
+* Present to community as a subject-matter expert on various topics including but not limited to IPv6, performance analytics, Segment Routing, and open perimeter security architectures

-- Manage vendor relationships
+* Manage vendor relationships

-- Mentor students and junior engineers
+* Mentor students and junior engineers

-- Lead teams of engineers with diverse disciplines in order to accomplish large, high visibility projects
+* Lead teams of engineers with diverse disciplines in order to accomplish large, high visibility projects

-- Department of Energy agency level IPv6-only IPT Implementation team lead for [OMB M-21-07](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)
+* Lead Department of Energy agency level IPv6-only implementation team lead for [OMB M-21-07](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)

 #### Consulting Research Architect, Office of the CIO, University of Illinois - 2025 - Present

 Provide expertise on IPv6, cloud strategy, and WAN architecture for the University of Illinois System on a contractual basis.
-.

 #### Network and Security Architect, CTO, ForwardingPlane, LLC - 1998 - Present

-- Provide consultation, design, and strategic input for data center and service provider networks
+- Provide consultation, design, and strategic input for data center and service provider networks, including:

-- Specialties include FTTx, Metro networks, community fiber projects, BGP, DNS, security, network analytics, backbone and security architecture, capacity planning, performance tuning and optimization, IPv6 planning and integration
+* Metro, middle-mile, and fiber to the X (FTTx), design, configuration, maintenance
+* Transit and interconnect
+* IX design, implementation, and support
+* Extensive support for BGP, DNS, Automation (Ansible, Puppet), network analytics (Netflow, sFlow, long term baseline creation), capacity planning, performance tuning.
+* Backbone architecture (PNI, IX peerings, Traffic Engineering, MPLS, Segment Routing),
+* Security architecture
+* IPv6 planning and integration

-- Freelance technical writing
+* Freelance technical writing

 #### Lead Network Engineer, University of Illinois, ICCN, UC2B, PeoriaNEXT - 2008 - 2013